 Distinguishing Between Purebreds and Hybrids

-The difference between purebreds and hybrids comes down to lineage.
+The difference between purebred dogs and hybrids comes down to lineage.
 Whether pure or mixed, every dog brings something special to the table.

-Hybrids, or mixed-breed dogs, combine two purebred lines to create something new.
-Breeds like the Labradoodle (a Poodle and Labrador mix) offer unique traits, but they don't yet meet the requirements for official recognition.
+Hybrids, or mixed-breed dogs, combine two purebred dogs to create something new.
+Breeds like the Labradoodle (a Poodle and Labrador mix) inherit traits from both parents but don't yet meet the requirements for official recognition.
+While hybrids can be fantastic companions, their traits can vary more widely than those of established breeds.

 Popular Designer Dog Breeds